 You may obtain Prescription Only Medicines (POM) from us, or ask for a written prescription and obtain these medicines from another veterinary surgeon or a pharmacy.
-As a vet will need to determine and check the medication to be prescribed, a fee is charged for providing a written prescription.
+As a vet will need to determine and check the medication to be prescribed, and as we are responsible for your pet’s care while they are on treatment, a fee is charged for providing a written prescription (currently from £18.50 for up to 3 months’ supply).

 Written prescription requests are completed only when produced and recorded on our own computer system.
 A written prescription may not be appropriate if your pet is an in-patient or immediate treatment is required.
 Further information on the prices of medicines and fees is available on request.